pf7/QAlloy-F/benchmark/README.md

 ## Usage

-To run the benchmark, first place the QAlloy-F JAR (e.g. the one provided at [here](https://github.com/pf7/QAlloy-F/releases/tag/v1.0.0)) in the current folder, then execute the ```benchmark.sh``` script as follows:
+To run the benchmark, first place the QAlloy-F JAR (e.g. the one provided [here](https://github.com/pf7/QAlloy-F/releases/tag/v1.0.0)) in the current folder, then execute the ```benchmark.sh``` script as follows:
 ```
 ./benchmark.sh -n 3 -t 60000 heater.als portrait.als
 ```